Pet animals are in Regulation 576/2013 defined as:

 Max.
-5 dogs, cats or ferret within the EU
+5 dogs, cats or ferret into or within the EU

-As from 27 May 2010 it will only be possible to travel with max.
-5 animals of the species dogs, cats or ferrets, also when travelling within the EU.
+You may only travel with max.
+5 animals of the species dogs, cats or ferrets into the EU, also when travelling within the EU.

-If you travel with more than five animals of these species the animal health requirements for commerciel movement applies.
+If you travel with more than five animals of these species and the purpose does not fall under the exception described above the animal health requirements for commercial movement apply.

 Travelling with pet animals from third countries

-A total of 5 animals may be imported to the EU Member States from thirds countries (i.e. other countries than EU Member States, except animals from Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marina, Switzerland and the Vatican City States).
+A total of 5 animals of the following species (dogs, cats, ferrets and birds) may be moved to Denmark from non-EU countries (except animals from Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marina, Switzerland and the Vatican City States).

-Are more than five animals imported from third countries the animal health requirement for commercial import applies.
+Are more than five animals imported from third countries the animal health requirements for commercial import apply.

 Import from third countries must be notified to the Border Inspection Post

-Pet animals imported directly from third countries may enter Denmark through the Border Inspection Post at Copenhagen Airport and Billund Airport.
+Pet animals that are moved to Denmark for non commercial purposes may enter Denmark through the Traveler's Point of Entry at Copenhagen Airport and Billund Airport.

 Pet animals, which originates from Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marina, Switzerland and the Vatican City States, may enter Denmark through all border crossings.

-At the Border Inspection Post document and identity checks are carried out.
+At the Traveler's Point of Entry document and identity checks are carried out by the customs agents.
 If the point of entry is another EU Member State document and identity checks will be carried out in that EU Member State.

-At least 24 hours prior to arrival the Border Inspection Post must be notified of the import.
+At least 24 hours prior to arrival please notify the arrival of the pet animal.

-Please see the import requirements under each species.
+Please see the specific requirements under each species.

-Contact information of the Border Inspection Posts in Denmark:
+Contact information of the Traveler's Point of Entry in Denmark: